ebuckler/handbook/docs/02-tools-for-work/overview.md

 Here's more about the equipment and tools you will be using with us to GSD.

 ## Computer/hardware
-Bloom is a bring-your-own-device workplace — we each bring the equipment of our choice to enable work and particularly remote work (e.g. web cams).
+Bloom is a bring-your-own-device workplace.
+You're responsible for getting the equipment that will help you complete your work and participate fully in our remote work environment (e.g., you'll need a web cam).

 We work hard to make sure the collaboration tools we use are compatible with all devices so that you can keep working with whatever system suits you best.

 *Note: [We provide a tech stipend for all salaried Bloom folks](https://bloom-handbook.readthedocs.io/en/latest/03-policies/benefits/).*